Clam soup: Overview

 Clam soup is prepared using clams as a main ingredient.
 Additional ingredients can include carrot, celery, onion and other vegetables, vegetable broth or stock or other types of broths and stocks (such as fish stock) seasonings and spices, salt and pepper.
 Fresh or canned clams can be used to prepare the dish.
 Clam chowder is a well-known clam soup, but not all clam soups are chowders or have the thick consistency that chowders typically possess.

-In Japan, hot miso soup with clams is a traditional cure for the hangover.
-Clams possess high levels of ornithine, an amino acid that some Japanese people believe serves to reduce levels of stress, and "helps improve liver function—including detoxifying harmful substances like alcohol."
+In Japan, hot miso soup with clams is a traditional hangover cure.
+Clams possess high levels of ornithine, an amino acid that some Japanese people believe reduces levels of stress, and "helps improve liver function—including detoxifying harmful substances like alcohol."
 A canned clam soup product named "Power of 70" claims to cure hangovers.

 Varieties

 Clam chowder

 Clam chowder is a clam soup prepared as a chowder, typically using a cream base.
 Several varieties of clam chowder exist.
-Manhattan clam chowder is a tomato-based soup prepared with vegetables and clams, but lacks cream or milk.
+Manhattan clam chowder is a tomato-based soup prepared with vegetables and clams, but lacking cream or milk.